 Is this Microsoft's official pricing?

 The model is calibrated to Microsoft's published guidance and its own Customer Cowork Estimator, but it is a directional budgeting tool, not an official quote.
-Figures are in USD; AUD credit pricing has not been published yet.
+The calculator defaults to AUD - seats at partner pricing (yearly commitment, paid monthly) and Copilot Credits converted from Microsoft's USD metering at the live exchange rate shown on the tool - and toggles to USD.

 Is anything I enter here sent to you or stored?